Phoenician Foot & Ankle Specialists

 Warts are a common problem, especially in children's feet, but there are effective treatment methods available to eliminate them.
-If you or your child has warts on their feet, experienced podiatrist Nima Sana, DPM, of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
-Dr. Sana uses the latest techniques to kill the infection that causes warts and restore your feet to health.
+If you or your child has warts on their feet, experienced podiatrists Nima Sana, DPM, and Matine Mirsaidi, DPM of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
+Dr. Sana and Dr. Mirsaidi use the latest techniques to kill the infection that causes warts and restore your feet to health.
 To benefit from his expertise, call or use the online booking form today.

 Plantar warts are the type of warts most likely to affect your feet.
 This type of wart is also known as a verruca, and it’s common in children as well as adults.

 A plantar wart is like a tiny callus with a black dot in its center.
 These warts typically affect the soles of your feet and your toes and often cause few or no symptoms.
 However, if your warts are in pressure-sensitive areas of your feet, they can be uncomfortable when standing or walking.

 Although the discomfort warts cause is generally mild, it can still affect the way you walk.
 You might then start to develop joint and back pain, as well.

 How would I get warts on my feet?

 Warts on your feet are due to infection with particular strains of the human papillomavirus (HPV).
 There are many different strains of HPV, which can also cause warts on your hands and other parts of your body.